 Best for: Small Groups and Couples

-Like hostels, AirBnB also have kitchens!
+Like hostels, AirBnB also has kitchens!
 This is ideal for people with dietary restrictions and for saving a bit of cash.
 Some also have washing machines and TVs.

 Pro Tip: If you plan to stay in one, please be aware that noise levels tolerable in your home country may be considered too loud in Japan.
 Your host may be bending the rules of their building to provide you with a place to stay.
 The least you can do is try not to bother their neighbors.

 Cost per Night: 2500 – 5000 yen / person